Repurposed Sewing Machine Tables

 - Favorite 220 Grit Sandpaper

-- Fuji Q4 Paint Sprayer my favorite paint sprayer
+- Fuji Q4 Paint Sprayer (my favorite)

-- Paint Filters to filter paint into the sprayer
+- Paint Filters

-- Electric Screwdriver the easiest way to remove hardware
+- Electric Screwdriver

 - Wood Filler

-- Clear Shellac my favorite primer
+- Clear Shellac – My favorite primer

 - Lint Free Rags